 In 2016 we held our ‘Patient Choice and Patient Voice’ event in Parliament.
 We aimed to celebrate great care around the UK with our Patient Choice Awards, emphasising the patient voice and asking MPs to support the implementation of the NICE Guideline.
 With research showing only 12% of people with axial SpA (AS)n have a written care plan, we also called for more people to be given written care plans.

 2013 saw the launch of our ‘AS it is’ campaign, calling for a Clinical Guideline and Quality Standard for Spondyloarthritis to be produced by the National Institute of Health and Care Excellence (NICE).
-We were successful, following a year of lobbying the Department of Health and NHS, adjournment debates in Parliament and a meeting with the then Minister for Care and Support Norman Lamb MP.
+We were successful, following a year of lobbying the Department of Health and NHS, an adjournment debate in Parliament and a meeting with the then Minister for Care and Support Norman Lamb MP.